ModixFrontendHH/Aufgabe/README.md

 ```
 npm install
 ```
-4. Run 'gulp' with default task to open you local server.
+4. Run ```gulp``` with default task to open your local server.
 SCSS compiler and the reference to the CSS file is already done for you.